 In connection with the General Agency Commission and Servicing Agreement, we record commissions and a related payable for amounts paid by the Service Company.
 Interest expense is recorded based upon estimated future payments to the Service Company based upon an imputed interest rate (approximately 9.0%) for each of the periods presented.
 Estimated future payments are evaluated regularly and the imputed interest rate will be adjusted when deemed necessary.
-During the years ended December 31, 2000 and 1999, the Service Company paid \$28,400,000, and \$37,723,000, respectively, to our agents.
-We paid renewal commissions to the Service Company of \$23,198,000, \$20,449,000, and \$7,001,000, respectively, during the years ended December 31, 2001, 2000 and 1999, which were used to reduce the amount due under commission and servicing agreement, and amounts attributable to imputed interest.
+During the years ended December 31, 2002 and 2000, the Service Company paid \$11.8 million and \$28.4 million, respectively, to our agents.
+We paid renewal commissions to the Service Company of \$21.7 million, \$23.2 million, and \$20.5 million during the years ended December 31, 2002, 2001 and 2000, respectively.

-Estimated future payments under the General Agency Commission and Servicing Agreement at December 31, 2001 are as follows (dollars in thousands):
+Estimated future payments under the General Agency Commission and Servicing Agreement at December 31, 2002 are as follows (Dollars in thousands):